VR51/host-flash/README.md

 Host Flash™ lets you choose from 4 IP address mapping options.
 The IP address you choose is the address your computer will call when host names in the list of bad hosts are requested.
 Here is more information about these options.

+0.0.0.0

+This IP address is mapped to hosts in some blacklists provided at some hosts repositories.
+It can be quicker to use 0.0.0.0 instead of other IP addresses because 0.0.0.0 doesn't require the system to wait for a request timeout.
+This is occasionally also used to resolve a bug in some versions of Windows.

 127.0.0.1

-	This is the normal loopback address of a computer.
+This is the typical loopback address of a computer.
 This is the address normally used to send a request to a bad host (blocked host / website) back to your own computer so that the bad host is never contacted.
-Select this IP address unless you know better for your own purposes.
+Use this IP address if 0.0.0.0 is problematic for your OS.

-0.0.0.0

-	This IP address is mapped to hosts in some blacklists provided by some sources.
-Can be quicker to use 0.0.0.0 instead of other IP addresses because 0.0.0.0 doesn't requqire the system to wait for a request timeout.
-This is occasionally also used to resolve a bug in some versions of Windows.
-This IP address is included for those who might prefer to use it.

-127.255.255.254

-	This IP address is included for my own convenience.
-I redirect all blocked hosts to a home server virtual host that listens to all ports on loopback address 127.255.255.254.
-This allows me to tell my home server to serve a minimally styled 404 message in place of ugly browser Document Not Found error messages.
-Has a visible affect on mod_pagespeed's cache too... (mod_pagespeed caches the request).

-Custom

-	If you wish, use a custom IP address to redirect bad hosts to websites of your choosing such as Google or any other host with its own dedicated IP address.
+# Typical Places for the hosts file to be Installed
+For reference, hosts files are typically installed to:

+Unix, Unix-like and POSIX: `/etc/hosts` iOS, Apple Mac: `/private/etc/hosts`
+Android:  `/system/etc/hosts`
+Windows NT, 2000, XP,[5] 2003, Vista, 2008, 7, 2012, 8, 10: `%SystemRoot%\System32\drivers\etc\hosts`

 # Introduction to Host Files and Host Flash™
 Host Flash™ Protects Computers from Malware, Phishing Sites, Undesirable Content and Adservers.